Chelcdrs/house-price-predictor/README.md

   }

 ### d.
 Testing the API:
-You can test the API with tools like Postman or cURL by sending a POST request to the `/predict` endpoint with your input data.
+You can test the API by using the cURL command in FastAPI to send a POST request to the `/predict` endpoint with your input data.

 ### e.
 Docker Setup:
 - **Dockerfile**: The project is packaged using Docker.
 The Dockerfile installs the necessary dependencies and runs the FastAPI app.
-- **Build the Docker image**: docker build -t house-price-prediction .
+- **Build the Docker image**: docker build -t house-price-predictor .
-- **Run the Docker container**: docker run -p 8000:8000 house-price-prediction
+- **Run the Docker container**: docker run -p 8000:8000 house-price-predictor

 ## 5. Conclusion
 This project shows how to clean data, train a machine learning model, optimize it, deploy it as an API using FastAPI, and package the app using Docker.
 The model provides accurate house price predictions and the API makes it easy for others to use the model.